 Since 2008 United Way has celebrated Day of Action, an annual global day of volunteering.
-It is a powerful and uplifting day when thousands of volunteers in hundreds of cities around the world mobilize to volunteer in their community.
+It's a powerful and uplifting day of global reach and local action -- when thousands of volunteers in hundreds of communities around the world mobilize to volunteer to build up their community.

 Like the rest of the world, United Way has had to adapt during this global pandemic, economic turmoil, and social unrest.
 Just as much of our work, worship, and play has become virtual, so too has volunteering.